-They taste like heaven, look like a firework and are fairly easy to make despite the list of steps in the recipe below.
+They taste like heaven and look like fireworks.
+The cheesecake bars are fairly easy to make despite the list of steps in the recipe below.

-They will make your kids happy, they will make your belly happy and this year we could all use some happy.
+They will make your kids happy and they will make your belly happy.
+This year we could all use some happy.

-Grab the full recipe below and eat your happy this holiday.
+Grab the full recipe below for the cheesecake bars and eat your happy this holiday.

 P.S.
 Cheesecake was developed in Greece and then stolen by the Romans when they concurred the Greek Empire.
 Think of it as a melting pot-kind-of-dessert for a melting pot-kind-of-a-country.

 - 40 Oreo cookies, finally crushed.
 You can also use Golden Oreos or Nilla Wafers

 - 3 8 oz packages of cream cheese, softened